Giphy/GiphyAPI/README.md

 ## Reactions Endpoint

 Returns a list of Reaction categories.
-For each reaction returned in the list, an appropriate emoji icon is provided in small, medium and large sizes, in addition to an example gif classified under that reaction.
+For each reaction returned in the list, an appropriate emoji icon is provided in small, medium and large sizes, in addition to an example GIF classified under that reaction.

     http://api.giphy.com/v1/gifs/reactions?api_key=dc6zaTOxFJmzC